tomjoht/tomjoht.github.io/_posts/2018/7/2018-07-11-research-as-bridge-between-academics-and-practitioners-kirk-st-amant-podcast.md

 ---
-title: "The relationship between academics and practitioners &mdash; Podcast with Kirk St. Amant"
+title: "The relationship between academics and practitioners -- Podcast with Kirk St. Amant"
 categories:
 - academics-and-practitioners
 - podcasts